Satrat/Resume-Parser/README.md

 Degree score (if you have a degree required for the position - mostly based on user input) By running this program, you will be able to produce a Latex file with these results filed by resume email and will also have a total score at the bottom.

-Created by: Sara Adkins, Ashley Wong, Jonathan Merrin, Nazli Uzgur
+Created by: Sara Adkins, Ashley Wong, Jonathan Merrin, Nazli Uzgur for YHacks 2015